3D Printing Material List That You Should Have

 It’s a GLUE STICK!

-Yes.
-A simple, affordable stationery item that is available on every local store, can be a savior in terms of increasing the adhesion capability.
+Yes this simple, affordable item for any stationary list, is available on every local store, can be a savior in terms of increasing the adhesion capability.

 There are other benefits as well.
 The PVA glue sticks are easily washable.
 And it’s easy to apply it with the correct precision.